What Is a Personal Guarantee for a Business Loan? Everything You Need To Know

 Asset Liquidation

-If a business defaults, lenders have the legal right to seize personal assets to recover the loan amount.
+If a business defaults, lenders have the legal right to seize personal assets to recover the amount of the loan.
 This scenario could lead to home foreclosures, vehicle repossessions, or drained savings and retirement accounts.
 Many business owners assume their liability is limited to their business, but a personal guarantee extends responsibility to their individual finances.

 Legal and Bankruptcy Consequences

-If a guarantor cannot repay the debt, lenders may take legal action, including lawsuits and deficiency judgments.
-This can add court fees and legal expenses to the outstanding balance.
+If a guarantor is unable to repay the debt, lenders may take legal action, including lawsuits and deficiency judgments.
+This can result in additional court fees and legal expenses to the outstanding balance.
 In extreme cases, filing for personal bankruptcy may be the only option, but this can damage credit for seven to ten years and may disqualify business owners from serving as corporate officers in the future.

 Impact on Personal and Business Credit